nbicocchi/learn-xv6/code/08K - Memory (Lazy allocation)/README.md

     // to by mem with the constant byte 0. init allocated page memset(mem, 0, PGSIZE);

-    // create PTE and map page to PGDIR map virtual memory to physical address
-    // round the faulting virtual address down to a multiple of page boundary uint a = PGROUNDDOWN(rcr2());
+    // Round the faulting virtual address down to a multiple of page boundary so that they become aligned uint a = PGROUNDDOWN(rcr2());

     // map the page into the process page table kernel.
 Kernel uses virtual